Urdons/RoKeys/README.md

 ## Terms of Use

-### By using this project you Agree to these terms and the terms of the official licesing. <br>
+### By using this project you Agree to these terms and the terms of the official licensing. <br>

 When using **RoKeys** in your game, please give credit back to this project, exposing this project to people who may need it is a big goal of mine and I hope that those of you who use it can abide by this rule. <br>
 **Official Branding can be found in the folder labeled `Branding`**.